What You Need to Know if You’re Thinking About Surrogacy

 Do surrogates get paid?

-California allows compensation for being a surrogate, but what that compensation is can vary.
+Not all states allow compensation.
+The states that do allow compensation can vary.
 This means besides the expenses of the pregnancy you will be eligible for a fee.
 The amount varies on your agreement with the parents.
 It will spell this out in your agreement before you even become pregnant.
 ISC helps our surrogates and intended parents reach a compensation agreement that makes sense for both parties.
-It can typically range from $55,000 to $65,000.
+It can typically range from $55,000 to $70,000.

 Do I get to pick the intended parents?

 At ISC our surrogates play a pivotal role in matching with intended parents.
 We help parents navigate through available surrogate profiles to match them with someone who has similar values and expectations from their relationship with the intended parents.
-Before any commitments are made, our surrogates are introduced to the prospective intended parents via Skype, with guidance from our caring case worker.
-You will talk to them many times and meet them in person before you decide if they are the right fit.
+Before any commitments are made, our surrogates are introduced to the prospective intended parents via Skype, with guidance from our caring caseworker.
+You will talk to them over video call and possibly meet them in person before you decide if they are the right fit.